 Diesel was rescued by Dachshund Rescue of Houston in 2009 and was a Forever Foster.

-Our heart go out to the Adcock family for the loss of their special little guy.
+Our hearts go out to the Adcock family for the loss of their precious little guy.

 Minnie Pearl Stebbins

 We didn't seem to have enough time with Minnie but are so grateful for the time we had.

 She was such a sweet, stubborn, quiet Dachshund.
 I think we only heard her bark maybe ten times in the four and a half years she was ours.